IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/QueryVersioning.md

 In general, we can't assume that every node operator is running on the same/latest version, so a query might be available in one node, but not in another.
 Thus, when a client sends a query to a node, it is important that the node is aware of whether it supports a given query.
+Morever, beyond mere availability of the query, the exact details of the on-the-wire codec used for each query and its arguments and its response may change over time.
+The negotiated version is therefore sometimes also necessary to simply select the correct codec to use when communicating with the node.

 At the beginning of every connection from a client to a node, the Network layer will negotiate a [`NodeToClientVersion`][n2c].
 Before the client sends a query, it can now check that the negotiated version is not older than the associated version number of the query, and act accordingly (i.e. display an indicative error message, or use a different/fallback mechanism to do its job).